Trends in Psychiatry and Psychotherapy

 Objective

 Ninety-seven patients with IS without previous depression were included in the study.
 The study protocol was applied during hospitalization and at 30, 90, and 180 days after hospital discharge.
-A binary logistic regression was then used.
-Age, sex, marital status, occupation, education, thrombolysis, National Institute of Health Stroke Scale, modified Rankin scale (mRS) score, Barthel index, and Mini-Mental State Examination score were included as independent variables.
+A binary logistic regression was then conducted.
+Age, sex, marital status, occupation, educational level, thrombolysis, National Institute of Health Stroke Scale (NIHSS), modified Rankin Scale (mRS) score, Barthel Index (BI), and Mini-Mental State Examination (MMSE) score were included as independent variables.

 Results